Bill Lucas (academic): Career

-After receiving his Post-Graduate Certificate of Education and a number of years teaching, Lucas was appointed as Deputy Headteacher of Longford School in London from 1988 till 1990.
-For the next seven years, Lucas served as a Chief Executive of Learning through Landscapes.
-In 1997, he founded the Campaign for Learning and was its Chief Executive till 2002.
+After receiving his Post-Graduate Certificate of Education and a number of years teaching, Lucas was appointed as deputy headteacher of Longford School in London from 1988 till 1990.
+For the next seven years, Lucas served as a chief executive of Learning through Landscapes.
+In 1997, he founded the Campaign for Learning and was its chief executive till 2002.
 In the same year, he became the founding partner of Bill Lucas Partnership Ltd.

-In 2008, Lucas was appointed as a Professor at the University of Winchester where he co-founded the Centre for Real-World Learning and serves as its Director.
-Apart from entrepreneurial and academic positions, Lucas holds advisory and administrative positions advising OECD and PISA, chairing Eton’s Tony Little Centre for Research and Innovation in Learning’s Advisory Board and leading fellowship learning for the THIS Institute at Cambridge University.
+In 2008, Lucas was appointed as a professor at the University of Winchester where he co-founded the Centre for Real-World Learning and serves as its director.
+Apart from entrepreneurial and academic positions, Lucas holds advisory and administrative positions advising OECD and PISA, chairing Eton's Tony Little Centre for Research and Innovation in Learning's advisory board and leading fellowship learning for the THIS Institute at Cambridge University.
 Lucas is an academic advisor to Arts Council England and was co-author of the first report of the Durham Commission on Creativity in Education in 2019.
+In 2020, he became Chair of the advisory board at Global Institute of Creative Thinking.
 He is also a trustee of the English Project, of Winchester Academy Trust and Learning Adviser to Winchester Cathedral.

 Research

-Lucas’s research expertise includes a wide array of topics including dispositions for learning, (such as creativity, tenacity and zest), pedagogy, parental engagement in schools, the English language, STEM and vocational education.
+Lucas's research expertise includes a wide array of topics including dispositions for learning, (such as creativity, tenacity and zest), pedagogy, parental engagement in schools, the English language, STEM and vocational education.
 His work is focused on the habits of mind of successful learners and the role schools play in cultivating these habits.

 Lucas is known for a number of conceptual developments emerging from the Centre for Real-World Learning at the University of Winchester including a theory of vocational pedagogy; a model of five creative habits of mind; a framing of engineering as a series of habits of mind; the habits of an improver; a four-dimensional model of tenacity; and a framework for zest for learning.

 The five-dimensional model of creativity was the initial framework used by OECD in a four-year study in schools across eleven countries, Fostering students’ creativity and critical thinking.